AlanLuSun/AlanLuSun.github.io/_posts/2020-09-10-Zero-One-Few-Shot-Learning.md

 ## 1、Zero-shot Learning
 ### Problem definition:
    Learning a model to work on unseen data when training and testing classes are disjoint.
-Taking the task of one-shot object classification as an example, when training an object classifier, there is no training samples of target classes.
+Taking the task of zero-shot object classification as an example, when training an object classifier, there is no training samples of target classes.
 While in testing phase, we expect the object classifier could recognize the unseen target object to be a new class.

 ### Methods:
    - Attribute-based method [1]
-   -
+   - Attribute Label Embedding (ALE) [2]
+   - Zero-shot Kernel Learning (ZSKL) [3]

 ### Dataset:
    - [Animals with Attributes (AWA)](https://cvml.ist.ac.at/AwA2/)